 I had briefly considered using Farrow Tech's Red Dot Mounting Plate on the Homesteader and harvesting the SIG Romeo5 from the T1 mount.
 See the picture below where FT has their mount on Marlin.
 I'd be willing to bet, that mount would work for the 1894 since it only uses the front two holes.

-In summary, you don't need to use picatinny rails on everything.
-Use pic rails where it makes sense or at least looks good.
+In summary, you don't need to use picatinny rails on everything just to mount an optic.
+Use picatinny rails where it makes sense or at least looks good or if that's all you can use.
 If you look around, you can find mounts that you can use for your scopes and red dots to keep things low profile and clean.

 No comments: